Research Software Engineering

 Preface

 The vast majority of data has been created within the last decade.
 In turn, many fields of research are confronted with an unprecedented wealth of data.
-The sheer amount of information but also the complexity of modern datasets continues to point a kind researcher to programming approaches who had not considered programming to process data so far.
-Research Software Engineering aims at two things: First, to give a big picture overview and starting point to reach what the open source software community calls a ‘software carpentry’ level.
-Second, the book gives an understanding of the opportunities of automation and reproducibility, as well as the effort to maintain the required environment.
+The sheer amount of information and the complexity of modern datasets continue to point a kind of researcher to programming approaches that had not considered programming to process data so far.
+Research Software Engineering aims at two things: First, to give a big picture overview and starting point to reach what the open source software community calls a “software carpentry” level.
+Second, to give an understanding of the opportunities of automation and reproducibility, as well as the effort to maintain the required environment.
 This book argues a solid programming skill level and self-operation is totally in reach for most researchers.
-And most importantly, investing is worth the effort: being able to code leverages field specific expertise and fosters interdisciplinary collaboration as source code continues to become an important communication channel.
+And most importantly, investing is worth the effort: being able to code leverages field-specific expertise and fosters interdisciplinary collaboration as source code continues to become an important communication channel.

 I am thankful for the inspiration, help and perspectives of everyone who contributed to this book at its different stages.
-There are several people and organizations, I would like to thank, in particular.
+There are several people and organizations that I would like to thank in particular.

-First, I would like to thank David Grubbs from CRC for getting me started.
+First, thank you to David Grubbs at CRC Press for getting me started.
 From our first meeting at useR! in Toulouse, France, David helped streamline writing a book, and he kept adding value throughout the process with his remarks and contacts.
-I would like to thank Achim Zeileis who also played an important role at this early stage of my book project.
-Achim did not only inspire me to become a co-host for useR! which led to many experiences that became important to this book.
-Our discussions about teaching amplified my motivation to have good material to accompany my own course – which clearly turned out to be one of the most important drivers eventually.
+I would like to thank Achim Zeileis who also played an important role at the early stage of my book project.
+Achim inspired me to become a co-host for useR! which led to many experiences that became important to this book.
+Our discussions about teaching amplified my motivation to have good material to accompany my own course – which eventually turned out to be one of the most important drivers.

 In that regard, I would like to thank all participants of my Hacking for … courses.
 Your insights, questions, feedback and semester projects have been invaluable to this project.
-Your field specific expertise is inspirational not only to me but also to readers of the book as it shows the broad relevance of the approach.
+Your field-specific expertise is inspirational not only to me, but also to readers of the book as it shows the broad relevance of the approach.
 I would like to thank ETH Zurich, in particularly the Department of Management, Technology and Economics (D-MTEC) and the KOF Swiss Economic Institute for hosting my ideas over the last 13 years.
-Thank you to educational developers Karin Brown and Erik Jentges - having teaching professionals with open ears and minds around helped to channel motivation and ideas into a course concept that continues to be popular among participants across departments and disciplines.
-Torboern Netlandt deserves credit for enabling this widespread interest.
-His early advice turned what was initially thought of as Hacking for Economists into Hacking for Social Sciences which eventually became Hacking for Science.
+Thank you to educational developers Karin Brown and Erik Jentges; having teaching professionals with open ears and minds around helped to channel motivation and ideas into a course concept that continues to be popular among participants across departments and disciplines.
+Torbjørn Netland deserves credit for enabling this widespread interest.
+His early advice turned what was initially thought of as Hacking for Economists into Hacking for Social Sciences, which eventually became Hacking for Science.